 There are also wild birds out there that could pick on your chickens and steal their eggs (wild birds such as magpies are particularly bad).
 These predator proofing ideas will help with that as well.

 We have had plenty of experience with bears over the years.
-We have a few coops on our property as well as honey bees, and have found the best ways to keep bears (and other predators) out.
+We have a few coops on our property (we have ha pre-built coops as well as diy chicken coops) as well as honey bees, and have found the best ways to keep bears (and other predators) out.

 Let's talk about it.

 There are many things to consider when thinking of how to make a bear proof chicken coop, but first, let's talk about why a bear wants to get in.